lionelbarrow/ghostman/README.md

   }
 ```

-I'm going to start by only supporting plain-text messages delivered via `sendmail`, but if people are interested I'll add more and more sophistication to the wrapping layer and maybe an `smtp` package wrapper as well.
+I'm going to start by only supporting plain-text messages, but if people are interested I'll add more and more sophistication to the wrapping layer.
+We could also add support for a wrapper around the SMTP standard library package as well.